lgibelli/singularity-docs/singularity_flow.rst

 Singularity production images are immutable.
 This is a feature added as of Singularity 2.4, and it ensures a higher level of reproducibility and verification of images.
-To read more about the details, check out the `build <https://singularity-userdoc.readthedocs.io/en/latest/build_a_container.html>`_ docs.
+To read more about the details, check out the :ref:`build <build-a-container>` docs.
 However, immutability is not so great when you are testing, debugging, or otherwise want to quickly change your image.
 We will proceed by describing a typical workflow of developing first, building a